Brownsville Girl

 "Brownsville Girl" is a song from Bob Dylan's 1986 album, Knocked Out Loaded, recorded in May of that year.
 It is notable for its length, over 11 minutes, and for being co-written by playwright Sam Shepard.
 The song is a reworked version of a December 1984 outtake from the Empire Burlesque sessions entitled "New Danville Girl".
 It was anthologized on the compilation albums Bob Dylan's Greatest Hits Volume 3 in 1994 and Dylan in 2007.

 Background and composition

-Dylan's hero Woody Guthrie wrote and recorded a song titled "Danville Girl" that included the lyrics "Got stuck on a Danville girl ... she wore that Danville curl", lyrics that are echoed in "Brownsville Girl".
-Dylan's debt to Guthrie's song is more obvious in "New Danville Girl", the first version of the song that Dylan had recorded for 1985's Empire Burlesque.
+Dylan's hero Woody Guthrie wrote and recorded a version of the song "Danville Girl" which includes the lyrics "Got stuck on a Danville girl ... she wore that Danville curl", lyrics that are echoed in "Brownsville Girl".
+The similarity to "Danville Girl" is more obvious in "New Danville Girl", the first version of the song that Dylan had recorded for 1985's Empire Burlesque.
 That version was not officially released until it appeared on The Bootleg Series Vol. 16: Springtime in New York 1980–1985 in 2021.